Toby Riddle

 Toby "Winema" Riddle (born Nannookdoowah; c.
 1848 – February 17, 1920) was a Modoc woman who served as an interpreter in negotiations between the Native American Modoc tribe and the United States Army during the Modoc War (also called the Lava Beds War).
 She warned the peace commission of a possible Modoc attack, and she saved the life of the chairman Alfred B. Meacham when the 1873 attack took place.

 She and her family toured with Meacham after the war, starring in his lecture-play "Tragedy of the Lava Beds", to inform American people about the war.
 Meacham later published a book about Winema, which he dedicated to her.
 In 1891 Toby Riddle was one of the few Native American women to be awarded a military pension by the United States Congress, for her heroic actions during the peace negotiations in 1873.
 (Her first name also appears spelled as "Tobey" in historical records.)

 Early life and education

 She was born Nannookdoowah, which means "strange child," as she was born with red-tinted hair.
+In later years she would be taken to Yreka by her father where she would clean houses and hotels.
+In her time in Yreka, due to the complexity of her name, the settlers there began to refer to her as "Toby" a common racial slur associated with African American slaves.
+She would continue to be referred to in American circles as Toby until the conclusion of the Modoc War.

-As a girl, she was named Winema, (woman chief) after rescuing some playmates from being caught in cascades in their canoe.
-As a young woman, she was said to have ridden with raiding parties of men to gather horses from enemy camps.
-Winema was a cousin of Kintpuash (also known as Captain Jack), the leader of the Modoc tribe at the time of the Modoc War.
+At the conclusion of the Modoc war, Alfred B. Meacham began referring to her as Winema or "Woman Chief" for her role in saving his life during the Peace Commission meeting where General Canby was killed.
+Nanookdoowah was a cousin of Kintpuash (also known as Captain Jack), the leader of the Modoc tribe at the time of the Modoc War.

 Marriage and family

-Winema married Frank Riddle, a white settler who had emigrated from Kentucky to California during the California Gold Rush.
-They settled near her family in the Lost River area and had a son, Charka ("the handsome one").
-They also named him Jefferson C. Davis Riddle, in honor of the Army general Jefferson C. Davis who ended the Modoc War.
+Toby married Frank Riddle, a white settler who had emigrated from Kentucky to California during the California Gold Rush.
+Riddle rode with the notorious Ben Wright after a failed run as a gold miner.
+Riddle purchased Nannookdoowah from her father for a complement of horses when she was 13 years of age.
+They settled near her family in the Lost River area.
+At age 14, Nannookdoowah gave birth to her only child, Charka ("the handsome one").
+Later, Frank Riddle insisted they change his name to Jefferson C. Davis Riddle, in honor of the Army general Jefferson C. Davis who oversaw the end of the Modoc War.